-Alejandra Vasquez is a Mexican-American filmmaker raised in between rural Texas and the San Francisco Bay Area currently based in Los Angeles.
-Her directorial feature-length debut, co-directed with Sam Osborn, Going Varsity in Mariachi premiered at Sundance 2023 and won the Jonathan Oppenheim Editing Award in the U.S. Documentary Competition.
-The film screened at 30+ festivals and was released on Netflix.
+Alejandra Vasquez is a Mexican-American filmmaker raised in between rural Texas and the San Francisco Bay Area.
+Her directorial feature-length debut, Going Varsity in Mariachi—co-directed with Sam Osborn—premiered at Sundance 2023, won the Jonathan Oppenheim Editing Award in the U.S. Documentary Competition, and is now on Netflix.

-Alejandra’s short works include Folk Frontera also co-directed with Sam, a surrealist film about the exchange of culture and music in the borderlands of Far West Texas, which had a broadcast premiere in the PBS special The Latino Experience, won the SXSW Jury Award for Texas Shorts, and is taught in San Diego public schools; and Baca about the Chicana muralist Judy Baca which was commissioned by the Los Angeles County Museum of Arts (LACMA) and acquired by LA Times Short Docs.
+Her short films include Folk Frontera, also co-directed with Sam, a surrealist film about the exchange of culture and music in the borderlands of Far West Texas, which had a broadcast premiere in the PBS special The Latino Experience, won the SXSW Jury Award for Texas Short, and is taught in San Diego public schools; and Baca about the Chicana muralist Judy Baca which was commissioned by the Los Angeles County Museum of Arts (LACMA) and acquired by LA Times Short Docs.

 Her latest short about the boom-and-bust oil cycles in her rural Texas hometown, When It’s Good, It’s Good, a co-production with Latino Public Broadcasting, was released on POV Shorts and is streaming on the Criterion Channel.